maxboeck/mxb/src/posts/link-sharer/11-08-2019-link-sharer.md

 There's also a form that will be pre-populated with the values, which lets me include additional information and edit everything before posting.

+The form also has fields for the Github username and security token, necessary for authentification.
+My password manager will fill those in automatically.

 <img src="{{ 'sharer.png' | media(page) }}" style="box-shadow:0 0 24px rgba(0,0,0,0.2)" alt="The sharing form with a live preview of the note">

 ## The Handler Script

 When I hit the submit button, the form will send the data along to another endpoint.
-I've built a serverless function to handle the processing, so I could theoretically send data from other sources there too in the future.
-Plus I wanted to give [netlify functions]() another whirl.
+I've built a serverless function to handle the processing, so I could theoretically send data from other sources there too and keep the posting logic in one place.
+[Netlify Functions](https://www.netlify.com/docs/functions/) seemed to be a nice fit for this.

 Here's the [full script](https://github.com/maxboeck/mxb/blob/master/_lambda/share.js) if you're interested.
 It reads the posted data and generates a new markdown file from it, called something like `2019-08-11-amphora-ethan-marcotte.md`: